Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

 \subsubsection{Intuition of the entanglement model}

-To illustrate the workings of a binary-outcome model that disentangle the baseline risk with the effect of a treatment, we borrow the intuitive example of the Russian Roulette from \cite{Huitfeldt2019LessWrong}, further used by \cite{CinelliGeneralizing2019}.
+We borrow the intuitive example of the Russian Roulette from \cite{Huitfeldt2019LessWrong}, further used by \cite{CinelliGeneralizing2019}.
 When playing the Russian Roulette, everyone has the same probability of $1/6$ to die each time they play.
 We know this because of the intrinsic mechanism of the Russian Roulette.
 Now, assume that we have not access to this information.
-In biology, medicine, or economy this is often the case, as the systems under study are too complex.
-Therefore, one has to empirically estimate this effect.
-Consider a hypothetical randomized trial to estimate the effect of the Russian Roulette: a random set of individuals is force a group to play Russian Roulette, and and the others just wait.
-For logistic reason, the experiment is done on a certain time frame.
+Consider a hypothetical randomized trial to estimate the effect of the Russian Roulette: a random set of individuals is forced to play Russian Roulette, and the others just wait.
+For logistic reasons, the experiment is done on a certain time frame, i.e. we collect the outcome 28 days after the ``treatment'' administration, mimicking a typical clinical outcome defined as mortality after 28 days of hospitalization.
 During this time frame, individuals can die from other reasons, such as diseases or poor health conditions.
 For an individual with characteristics $x$, denoting $b(x)$ his/her probability to die without the Russian Roulette, and counting a death as $Y=1$ and survival $Y=0$, one has:

-This equation \footnote{This equation comes from $ \mathbb{P}\left[ Y^{(a)} = 1 \mid X = x\right] = \mathbb{P}\left[ Y^{(0)} = 1 \mid X = x\right] \cup \mathbb{P}\left[ Y^{(1)} = 1 \mid X = x\right] = b(X) + 1/6 - (1/6)\cdot b(X)$.} simply states the fact that each individual $X=x$ has a certain probability to die $b(x)$ by default.
-When getting treatment, an individual can also die from Russian Roulette if affected in the treated group $a=1$, but only if not dead otherwise (see the multiplication by $\left(1-b(x)\right)$, while in the continuous outcome this was just the sum of the two effects).
-In this equation, one can explicitly observe that the effect is \textit{entangled} with the baseline, due to the binary nature of the outcome.
-As a consequence, the risk difference no longer captures the modification as it was the case for a continuous outcome (see Lemma~\ref{lemma:expression-of-causal-quantities-under-generative-model-continuous-outcome}), but rather:
+This equation simply states the fact that each individual $X=x$ has a certain probability to die $b(x)$ by default.
+When getting treatment, an individual can also die from Russian Roulette if affected in the treated group $a=1$, but only if not dead otherwise.
+In this equation, one can explicitly observe that the effect (measured via the Risk Difference) is naturally \textit{entangled} with the baseline.
+As a consequence, the treatment effect $m$ in the discriminative model associated to the Risk Difference cannot be assumed to be independent of the baseline $b(x)$, as $m(x) = (1-b(x))/6$.
+In particular,